CaptainMirage/CaptainMirage/README.md

-# 🏴‍☠️ Hey there, my name is Mirage!
+# 🏴‍☠️ Hey there, my name is kami!

 🛠️ I work with Python, C#, C++, C and rust.